jbeck018/howlerops/monitoring/grafana/DASHBOARDS_README.md

-# Grafana Dashboards for SQL Studio
+# Grafana Dashboards for Howlerops

-This directory contains Grafana dashboard configurations for comprehensive monitoring of SQL Studio.
+This directory contains Grafana dashboard configurations for comprehensive monitoring of Howlerops.

 ## Dashboard Overview